johnardavies/Analysis_of_effects_of_covid_in_uk_heritage_sector/README.md

-This repo analyses survey data on the effects of Covid19 on Heritage organisations by Historic England The data was available at https://historicengland.org.uk/coronavirus/heritage-sector/survey/ The csv in the repo is a conversion of the original workbook removing commas The jupyter notebook is run off that
+This repo analyses survey data from Historic England on the effects of Covid19 on Heritage organisations

+- Covid_19_heritage.csv	Is the data file.
+It is a conversion of the original excel workbook to csv after removing commas The original data came from https://historicengland.org.uk/coronavirus/heritage-sector/survey/

+- Covid_heritage.ipynb is the jupyter notebook that is run off that

+Contact john.davies at nesta.org.uk